We have quite few active developers, which unfortunately means that progress

 Implementing missing Preferences editors:

-Improving the C link library
+Improving the C standard library

 This means implementing missing ANSI (and some POSIX) functions in the clib,